mateusrodriguesxyz/swiftui-lint/README.md

 Open `Run Build Tool Plug-ins` and select the `+` button.

-Select `SwiftUILintPlugin` from the list and add it to the project.
+Select `SwiftUILintPluginDebug` from the list and add it to the project.

 ## Diagnostics